VictorCMiraldo/lw2019-generics-workshop/presentation/slides.md

 ## Today

-* Three Generic Programming Libraries
+Three Generic Programming Libraries \pause

-    - `GHC.Generics`, \pause the builtin generics powerhorse
+- `GHC.Generics`, the builtin generics powerhorse \pause

-    - `Generics.SOP`, \pause with expressive combinator-based programming
+- `Generics.SOP`, with expressive combinator-based programming \pause

-    - `Generics.MRSOP`, \pause combinator-based programming with mutual recursion
+- `Generics.MRSOP`, combinator-based programming with mutual recursion

+## The Core Idea

+1. Represent datatypes with a uniform language \pause

+2. Interpret this language back into Haskell \pause

+3. Program over the uniform description

 ## Datatype Building Blocks

-Datatypes can be constructed with sums, products the unit type and the least fixpoint.
+Datatypes can be constructed with sums, products the unit type and the least fixpoint. \pause

 We can unwrap \emph{one layer} of a recursive type: